DiegoWojak/Pumkin-Shooter/README.md

 Please see instructions in the file `Left Field Labs Unity Engineer Take Home.pdf`.

+2 Files with the answer of Engineering Scenario Challenge

 ## Data I/O:
 Added Script:
     name: "DataObject"